Are you worried about how sex might be after having a C-Section Delivery?

 Just because you might not have resumed your normal period cycle doesn’t mean you can’t get pregnant.
 Even when you are breastfeeding.

-Talk with your doctor about your options to make sure that you choose the right method for you and your lifestyle.
+Talk to your doctor about your options to make sure that you choose the right method for you and your lifestyle.

 I cannot stress enough that you should always be completely transparent and honest with your partner about whether or not you are ready to have sex after giving birth.
 Everyone is entirely different and it is okay to wait until you are ready.